-We wish to thank (in no particular order) Charles Bouillaguet and Pierre-Alain Fouque for discussing their results later published in [15] with us, Dmitry Khovratovich for discussing with us the results published in [44] and for his analysis in [2], Jean-Philippe Aumasson for his analysis in [2] and [3], Joel Lathrop for his analysis in [52] and Willi Meier for his analysis in [3], Joachim Strömbergson for useful comments on the FPGA implementation, Joppe Bos for reporting a bug in the optimized implementation, Yves Moulart, Bernard Kasser and all our colleagues at STMicroelectronics and NXP Semiconductors for creating the working environment in which we could work on this, and especially Joris Delclef and Jean-Louis Modave for kindly lending us fast hardware.
+We wish to thank (in no particular order) Charles Bouillaguet and Pierre-Alain Fouque for discussing their results later published in [20] with us, Dmitry Khovratovich for discussing with us the results published in [54] and for his analysis in [2], Jean-Philippe Aumasson for his analysis in [2] and [3], Joel Lathrop for his analysis in [62] and Willi Meier for his analysis in [3], Anne Canteaut and Christina Boura for their analysis in [22, 21], Paweł Morawiecki and Marian Srebrny for their analysis in [66], Joachim Strömbergson for useful comments on the FPGA implementation, Joppe Bos for reporting a bug in the optimized implementation, all people who contributed to implementations or benchmarks of KECCAK in hardware or software, Virgile Landry Nguegnia Wandji for his work on DPA-resistant KECCAK implementations, Yves Moulart, Bernard Kasser and all our colleagues at STMicroelectronics and NXP Semiconductors for creating the working environment in which we could work on this, and especially Joris Delclef and Jean-Louis Modave for kindly lending us fast hardware.
+Finally we would like to thank agentschap voor Innovatie door Wetenschap en Technologie (IWT) for funding two of the authors (Joan Daemen and Gilles Van Assche).